All Episodes

 More on the Excellence and Broadcasting Network coming right up.

-You know, speaking of Gitmo, uh President Obama, as I say, has signed this executive order closing Club Gitmo, but apparently substituting that with rendition.
+You know, speaking of Gitmo, President Obama, as I say, has signed this executive order closing Club Gitmo, but apparently substituting that with rendition.

-But look, uh the EIB, never to be outdone, never to miss a beat, has a new t-shirt that's available for you.
+But look, the EIB, never to be outdone, never to miss a beat, has a new t-shirt that's available for you.

-Club Gitmo, when America was safe.
+Club Gitmo, When America was safe.

-They've added a swimming pool and a diving board to the Club Gitmo logo, along with the labels water and board to identify the pool and of course the diving board for those of you in Rio Linda.
+They've added a swimming pool and a diving board to the Club Gitmo logo, along with the labels water and board to identify the pool.

-Club Gitmo, when America was safe, waterboard.
+Club Gitmo, When America Was Safe, waterboard.

-The shirts are available for purchase now at the EIB store, Rushlimbaugh.com.
+The shirts are available for purchase now at the EIB store, rushlimbaugh.com.

 Check it out.